leo-pfeiffer/epi-sim/README.md

 make generate-data-paths
 ```

-This generates the required data directories (if they are not available yet).
+This generates the required data directories (if they don't exist yet).
-To add your own mobility CSV file, put them into the generated
+To add your own mobility CSV files, put them into the generated
 `data_processing/data/raw` directory.
 This is optional: if you don't do it, the
 notebooks will pull the files from my server.